cachegrand/cachegrand-benchmarks/README.md

 ## Contributing
 If you have benchmark data you'd like to contribute or if you find any issues with the existing data, please feel free to open an issue or submit a pull request.

-License
+## License
-This repository is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+The benchmarks data in this repository are licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0) meanwhile the scripts might be licensed under different licenses (e.g. GPL3, BSD-3-clause, etc.).